AnastasiiaPavliuk/Scapino-ballet-project/README.md

 - **Connected with Serial Reader:** Communicates with Arduino via serial connection.
 - **Dynamic Blob Changes:** Changes the blob based on player's data.
 [Link to the code file](#)

-## Cool Stuff
+## Experiment iterations

-### Using Tone.js for Music

-We experimented with Tone.js for music but didn't include it in the final version due to time constraints.
+We explored Tone.js for music experimentation.
+This library offers functions for distorting audio, custom number of channels, and provides various other interesting features.
+However, since audio isn't our primary focus, we shifted our attention to other aspects of the project.

 ### HTML (index.html)